JvanKatwijk/SDRunoPlugin_drm/README.md

    * libfdk-aac-2.dll, for the decoding of the AAC data

-running this dll requires two additional dll's
+Note that running this dll requires two additional dll's

    * libgcc_s_dw-1.dll
    * libwinpthread-1.dll

+Copies of these dll's is in the "the-dll" folder